mnddn/complete-mini-cart-for-woocommerce/readme.txt

 = Is this plugin compatible with AJAX-based checkout? = Absolutely!
 The mini cart updates dynamically without interfering with the checkout process.

-= Can I customize the appearance of the mini cart? = Yes!
-The plugin provides built-in customization options for styling, positioning, and animations.
+= Can I customize the appearance of the mini cart shortcode? = Yes!
+The plugin provides built-in customization options for styling and positioning the cart.

-== Screenshots ==
-1. **Floating Mini Cart** – A sleek and responsive cart on the side of your WooCommerce store.
-2. **Customization Panel** – Easy-to-use settings to modify colors, fonts, and layout.
-3. **Live Updates** – Cart updates instantly when products are added or removed.
+= Does it provide an actual Elementor Widget
+Yes!
+The plugin provides built-in support for one Elementor Widget for styling and positioning the cart.
+You can find it in Elementor Page Builder by seraching for 'Mini Cart'.

+= Can we make the icon and cart count box floating?
+Yes, you can.
+You can do it with the Elementor Editor easily.
+For the Shortcode you need to add some custom CSS.

 == Changelog ==
 = 1.0.0 =
 * Initial release with AJAX-powered mini cart.
-* Fully responsive floating and sticky cart design.
+* Fully responsive shortcode cart design.
+* Fully controllable Elementor Widget
 * Customizable styling and layout options.

 == Upgrade Notice ==